PlutoZhang/Zowe-docs/topics/cli-releasenotes.md

 **Note:** All trademarks, trade names, service marks, and logos referenced herein belong to their respective companies.

-To read each complete license, [download the attached zip file](/attachments/448246817.zip).
+To read each complete license [right-click here to download the attached zip file](/attachments/448246817.zip).